Hope Summers (character): Avengers vs. X-Men

 In AvX, Hope is targeted by the Phoenix Force.
 The Avengers want to take her into custody to protect her from the Phoenix Force, but the X-Men want her to be able to accept the Phoenix Force as it could help revive the dwindling mutant "race".
 As the two teams start fighting over this, Cyclops orders Emma to take Hope away so she could be safe.
-As the fight continues Wolverine and Spider-Man sneak into the building only to be confronted by a fiery Hope Summers, around her were the unconscious teammates from Generation Hope.
-As Wolverine moved to apparently kill Hope, he's overwhelmed by Hope who uses the power of Phoenix on him and escape the compound.
+As Wolverine moved to apparently kill Hope, he's overwhelmed by Hope who uses the power of Phoenix on him and escapes the compound.
 While on the run, Hope creates a device that camouflages her power signature and makes her untraceable.
-After stealing a ship, she strikes a deal with Wolverine.
-Essentially, she wants the opportunity to contain the Phoenix Force, but if she is unable to do so then she will allow Wolverine to kill her.
-However, Hope is betrayed when Wolverine alerts the Avengers to her scheme.
+After stealing a ship, she strikes a deal with Wolverine, to try contain the Phoenix Force, but if she is unable to do so then she will allow Wolverine to kill her.
+However, Hope is betrayed when Wolverine alerts the Avengers.
 The team meets Hope and Wolverine on the Blue Area of the Moon.
 Before they can contain Hope, the X-Men also arrive.
-The Phoenix force arrives and, instead of possessing Hope, possess each of the five X-Men present.
+The Phoenix force arrives and, instead of possessing Hope, possess each of the five X-Men present after Iron Man's failed attempt to destroy the Phoenix Force with his new 'PhoenixKiller' armour.
 They take her now comatose body back to Earth and, as one, declare plans to heal her.
-However, she is subsequently rescued by the Avengers and the Scarlet Witch, who take her away to safety, with Iron Fist suggesting that she hide in the city of K'unn-Lunn.
+However, she is subsequently rescued by the Avengers and the Scarlet Witch, who take her away to safety, with Iron Fist suggesting that she hide in K'un-L'un.

-Having learned about a previous Phoenix host who was also trained to become the Iron Fist of her era, Hope visits Yu-Ti, but Yu-Ti is unable to help her directly, instead instructing her to learn from Spider-Man based on a vision he had.
-Although uncertain what he can teach her, Spider-Man proceeds to tell Hope about his mantra of great power requiring great responsibility, giving her more to think about in her role as the host for the Phoenix.
-Spider-Man later teaches her about patience, and waiting for one's moment when it comes, and to step up to the challenge.
-Guided by these lessons, Hope fights alongside the Scarlet Witch against Cyclops when he takes on the full power of the Phoenix Force and ascends to Dark Phoenix as he kills Professor X, allowing her to not only take on the power of the Phoenix and restore the mutant race, but also have the power to give up that power afterwards.
+Hope visits Yu-Ti, a previous Phoenix host and Iron Fist, but Yu-Ti is unable to help her directly, instead instructing her to learn from Spider-Man.
+Spider-Man proceeds to tell Hope about his mantra of great power requiring great responsibility, and about patience.Avengers vs. X-Men #9 Guided by these lessons, Hope fights alongside the Scarlet Witch against Cyclops when he takes on the full power of the Phoenix Force, ascends to Dark Phoenix and kills Professor X, allowing her to not only take on the power of the Phoenix and restore the mutant race, but also have the power to give up that power afterwards.
 With her destiny fulfilled, she is shown departing Utopia to find a new place for herself.